-While card-present transactions are standard, it’s also possible to use countertop credit card terminals in a “card-not-present” (CNP) situation.
-Merchants who accept mail, telephone/fax, or online orders can key in the credit card information to the terminal in order to process the sale.Learn More
+While card-present transactions are standard, it’s also possible to use a countertop payment terminal in a “card-not-present” (CNP) situation.
+Merchants who accept mail, telephone/fax, or online orders can send the credit card information to the terminal (via keyed in transactions) in order to process the sale.Learn More

 If your business needs traditional credit card terminals, consider the following:

 Dejavoo Z8 – The Z8 is similar to the Z11 in that it also supports EMV and NFC technology.
-Like the Z11, this credit card machine also lets you accept both mobile and contactless credit card payments.
+Like the Z11, this credit card machine also lets you accept both mobile and contactless debit card and credit card payments.
 The key difference is that the Z8 isn’t a touchscreen device.

-PAX A920 – The A90 comes with a 5″ IPS touchscreen and 2″ thermal printer, making it a sleek and portable credit card terminal that works both as a countertop and mobile device.
+PAX A920 – The A90 comes with a 5″ IPS touchscreen and 2″ thermal printer, making it a sleek and portable payment terminal that works both as a countertop card reader and mobile device.
 Powered by an Android operating system, the A90 lets you accept payments behind the counter or even on the sales floor.

 Outside of traditional retail are mobile and wireless terminals.
 These usually work best for merchants and service professionals who operate in the field and need payments collected at the customer’s home.
 Mobile and wireless credit card terminals work over an internet connection (either via WiFi or a cellular network), and are a great solution if you’re an on-the-spot merchant.
 These terminals also offer a better alternative if you’re tired of billing your customers and waiting for the payments to come through.

 These devices are also gaining popularity in retail and hospitality.
 Thanks to their mobile functionality, retailers can ring up sales on the shop floor, while restaurant staff can bring the checkout experience to diners.
-Both instances help streamline the checkout process and improve guests’ experiences.
+Both instances help streamline payment processing and improve guests’ experiences.